Silicon Avatar: Plot

 Commander Riker, Lieutenant Commander Data, and Doctor Crusher are visiting the Melona IV colony, when the Crystalline Entity appears and begins tearing up the planetary surface.
-Although the rapid evacuation into the caves is mostly successful, two of the colonists, one of which Riker expresses a possible romantic interest in, die in the onslaught.
-The Enterprise comes to the survivors' aid and free them after the Entity leaves.
+Although the rapid evacuation into the caves is mostly successful, two of the colonists, one of whom Riker has expressed a possible romantic interest in, die in the onslaught.
+The Enterprise comes to the survivors' aid and frees them after the Entity leaves.
 The Enterprise sets out in pursuit of the Entity, with the help of Kila Marr, who is a xenobiologist and expert on the creature.
 Marr does not trust Data, as she is aware that Data's brother Lore has assisted the Entity in the past.
 Captain Picard hopes to challenge this perception by having Data work closely with Doctor Marr, in spite of Counselor Deanna Troi's worry that his suggestion will not reduce Doctor Marr's feelings of animosity.

 While working around the caves of Melona IV, Marr continues to show animosity towards Data.
 Slightly confused, Data tries to convince her that he is nothing like Lore and has no affiliation with the Entity.
 When he asks her what makes her think he had anything to do with the Entity, Marr reveals the source of her prejudice: her 16-year-old son was killed by the Entity at Omicron Theta, which was also Data's homeworld.
 She shows Data her sense of revenge and justice by threatening that if she finds out that he is involved with the Entity as she suspects him to be, she will have him "disassembled piece by piece".
 Picard tells Marr that he does not intend to kill the Entity without first attempting to communicate with it.
 Marr is skeptical but she and Data work out a method for talking to the Entity.
 As Dr. Marr works with Data, she comes to understand that Data and Lore are different, recognizing Data's stoic yet virtuous personality and high intellect.
 During their research, Marr discovers Data is programmed with the memories and experiences of the Omicron Theta colony, including those of her dead son, Raymond "Renny".
 Data tells her about how much her son admired her work as a scientist.
 At Marr's request, Data reads extracts from her son's journals, in the teenager's voice, causing the emotionally moved woman to cry over hearing the sound of her dead son's voice.